 If the manuscript being reviewed resembles another author’s published or unpublished work, or if the reviewer suspects plagiarism of any kind, please report these concerns to the Editorial Collective.
 Contingent Horizons only accepts original work.

 If the reviewers are concerned with possible violations of ethical standards in the work they are reviewing, or if they have any concerns whatsoever about the ethics of the work, they are to report these concerns to the Editorial Collective.
 Contingent Horizons is guided by the American Anthropological Association (AAA) Statement on Ethics.

-Reviewers will be asked to recommend whether the manuscript should be accepted (without modification or with suggested revisions), revised and resubmitted (with minor or substantive changes), or rejected.
+Reviewers will be asked to recommend whether the manuscript should be accepted (without modification or with revisions), revised and resubmitted (with substantive changes), or rejected.

-If authors are requested to revise and resubmit their manuscript, they will have approximately one month to work on revisions and draft a point-by-point response to reviewers’ comments.
+If authors are requested to revise their manuscript, they will have approximately one month to work on revisions and draft a point-by-point response to reviewers’ comments.
 Please see our Guidelines for Responding to Reviewer Feedback to assist authors in preparing responses to reviewers.

 Second Peer Review

-Authors may be asked to work directly with the Editorial Collective if major revisions are recommended in the second review.
-Only in rare cases will authors be requested to revise and resubmit their manuscript for a third review.
+Authors may be asked to work directly with the Editorial Collective if the reviewers raise any major concerns in the second review.

 Final Revisions & Copy-Editing

-After the peer review process is complete, authors’ whose manuscripts have been accepted will work with the Editorial Collective to make any final revisions and copy-edit their manuscript for publication.
+After the peer review process is complete, authors will work with the Editorial Collective to make any final revisions and copy-edit their manuscript for publication.

 |October||Submissions received & reviewed by Editorial Collective|